Quick Take

 Dalmatians have a lot of energy.
 Giving them 30 to 60 minutes of exercise and play per day helps them maintain good physical and mental health.
 Unfortunately, a Dalmatian that doesn’t get enough exercise is prone to obesity and destructive behavior.

-In terms of training, Dalmatians are alert and eager to please, which making training easy.
+In terms of training, Dalmatians are alert and eager to please, which makes training easy.
 The fact that a Dalmatian has a sensitive temperament means it’s best to use treats and words of praise throughout training sessions.

 Puppies